 in newspapers, literary reviews and academic journals including

 The Globe and Mail, Toronto Star, Vancouver Sun, Calgary Herald, The Chronicle Herald, The Antigonish Review, The Nashwaak Review, Event, Mosaic and The University of Toronto Quarterly.

 He is the author of

 Croatia: Travels in Undiscovered Country

 (U. of A. Press, 2010).
 These are the first literary travel books on the new Croatia and Bosnia in the English language.
 The third installment of his Yugoslav trilogy,

 Drink in the Summer: A Memoir of Croatia

-, is forthcoming from Athabasca University Press.
+, has been published by Athabasca University Press.